Eric Beavers: Professional career

 Beavers played for the Graz Giants of the Austrian Football League from 1991 to 1993.
 Beavers was named league MVP 1992 and Giants team MVP in 1991, leading the Giants to win the Austrian Bowl league championship defeating the Vienna Vikings.

-He played for the Los Angeles Cobras in the teams only Arena league season in 1988.
+He played for the Los Angeles Cobras in the team's only Arena league season in 1988.
 The team folded after that season.
 He relieved starting quarterback Matt Stevens in the fourth quarter of a 66–32 win over the Pittsburgh Gladiators and threw a 27-yard touchdown pass to Joe Kelly.

 Coaching career

 Beavers later spent a year each as a graduate assistant for the Nevada Wolf Pack and UCLA Bruins.
 He also coached and played in Austria for three years.
 He has served as an assistant coach at Woodland High School in Woodland, California, Davis High School in Davis, California, Terra Linda High School in San Rafael, California and South Tahoe High School in South Lake Tahoe, California.
 Beavers has also been the head coach at South Tahoe and the junior varsity head coach for one year at Woodland.
-He has also tries to teach History according to him at South Tahoe.
+He has also taught history at South Tahoe.